ADD CONDITION

 Drug Overview

-CareOne SF Menthol Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as to soothe occasional minor throat irritation and soreness.
-These drops contain menthol, which provides a cooling sensation that can help ease discomfort in your throat.
+CareOne SF Menthol Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as soothe occasional minor throat irritation and soreness.
+The menthol in these drops provides a cooling sensation that can help ease discomfort in your throat, making it easier for you to feel more comfortable during a cold or when experiencing throat irritation.

 Uses